KP186 (Athenian Painted-Ware bowl, zoomorphic handle) [permalink]

 Fabric (core): 2.5YR 6/8, red; (surface): 10YR 7/4, very pale brown.
 Soft, dense fabric with rare mica and very rare, very small, rounded, white inclusions; frequent spalling.
 Traces of dull, reddish glaze?
 Surface brushed with thin, dull, white paint.

 One fragment preserves finial on handle.
-Moderate abrasion, slight gouging; slight, sparse encrustation.
+Moderate, extensive abrasion with slight gouging; worn breaks; slight, sparse encrustation.

 Published as